Homemade Cranberry Sauce: so easy to make you’ll spend money buying it again!

 I added three cups of sugar.
 I like to add the least amount of sugar possible.
 Some people would add more.
 I have one cup of sugar per pound of berries here.

-They produce their own pectin, and lots of it, so you just boil at a low rolling boil (once the pot boils, turn down the heat and maintain a boil) for about 10 minutes.
+They produce their own pectin and lots of it, so you just boil at a low rolling boil (once the pot boils, turn down the heat and maintain a boil) for about 10 minutes.
 My grandmother taught me that if you dip a wooden spoon into the mixture and hold it up horizontally the jelly will drip off of the spoon.
-When the drips coming off of it form together, or run together to make one drip, it is done.
-I still do this, but usually 10 minutes works as long as you haven’t added too much water: remember to fill the pot with water to cover the berries, but don’t cover them: just have the water about two thirds up the pot to where the berries are.
+When the drips coming off of it form together or run together to make one drip, it is done.
+I still do this, but usually, 10 minutes works as long as you haven’t added too much water: remember to fill the pot with water to about two thirds up the pot to where the berries rise.

 You are done!
 FIll your jars with the jammy jelly mixture and let it cool.
 Cover and refrigerate when cooled to room temperature.
 This doesn’t need to be processed any further and will keep in the refrigerator until your Easter dinner, too!

 Isn’t it gorgeous?
-I never eat it with the hot meal, but there is nothing like a turkey bunwich the following day on a homemade bun with cranberry sauce and salt and pepper.
+I never eat it with the hot meal, but there is nothing like a turkey bun-wich the following day on a homemade bun with cranberry sauce and salt and pepper.
 Yum!

 That is definitely another of our family traditions.
-Dad used to make the bunwiches the next day for lunch.
+Dad used to make the bun-wiches the next day for lunch.

-Cranberry Sauce Recipe
+Homemade Cranberry Sauce Recipe

-- one pound of cranberries
+- 450 grams or one pound of cranberries 16 ounces

-- one cup of sugar
+- 200 grams or one cup of sugar

 - enough water to cover two thirds of the cranberries

-- Place all ingredients into a heavy pot on high to medium high heat
+Place all ingredients into a heavy pot on high to medium high heat

-- When the berries boil, turn the heat down to maintain a boil
+When the berries boil, turn the heat down to maintain a boil

-- Boil for 10 minutes
+Boil for 10 minutes

-- Pour into jars and cool to room temperature
+Pour into jars and cool to room temperature